Component Warranty Policy

 Electronic components are sensitive to electrostatic discharge (ESD) and improper grounding.

-Damage caused by failure to use ESD-safe handling procedures or professional installation practices does not constitute a manufacturing defect.
+Damage caused by failure to use ESD-safe handling procedures or proper installation practices does not constitute a manufacturing defect.

 4D.
 Device Damage Disclaimer

-The Company shall not be responsible for damage to any device resulting from installation, attempted installation, testing, or removal of purchased components.
+Except where required by applicable law, the Company is not responsible for damage to any device arising from installation, attempted installation, testing, or removal of purchased components performed by anyone other than the Company.

 4E.
 Tamper and Identification Protection

-• Protective films, serial labels, QR codes, or identification markings have been removed or altered;
+• protective films, serial labels, QR codes, or identification markings have been removed, damaged, or altered;

-• Connector pads show tearing, lifting, or burn marks;
+• connector pads show tearing, lifting, burn marks, or other signs of installation damage;

-• The component has been combined with other assemblies.
+• the component has been combined with other assemblies in a way that prevents proper inspection.

 5. Warranty Claim Procedure